x-guo001/Assignment-2-XG/README.md

 ## Assignment Overview

-In class, we learned how to derive an Ordinary Least Squares (OLS) estimator in a linear regression model, used to identify best fit line **(see workshop 2)**.
+In class, we learned how to derive an Ordinary Least Squares (OLS) estimator in a linear regression model, used to identify the best fitting line **(see workshop 2)**.

 For this workshop, we will be implementing a logistic regression model using the same framework.